 How to make this recipe

 This dish is simple and comes together pretty quickly, especially if you make the coconut rice and dill sauce ahead of time (that’s what I often do).
 Here’s a quick summary of the recipe and you’ll find the full, printable recipe at the bottom.

-- make the dill sauce.
-Stir together the sauce ingredients in a bowl.
+- Make the dill sauce.
+Stir together the sauce ingredients in a small bowl.
 Cover and store in the refrigerator until you’re ready to assemble bowls.

-- cook the salmon.
+- Cook the salmon.
 Prepare the salmon with lemon pepper seasoning and then place it on a baking sheet, lined with parchment or foil, and bake it for about 15 minutes or just until the salmon starts to flake.
 Be cautious not to overcook it.

-- serve and enjoy!
-Assemble salmon rice bowls with all of the components and dig in!
+- Serve and enjoy!
+Assemble the salmon rice bowls with all of the components and dig in!